universal-tool-calling-protocol/utcp-agent/README.md

 ## Workflow

-The agent follows a structured workflow using LangGraph:
+The agent follows a structured workflow using LangGraph, a library for building stateful, multi-actor applications with LLMs.

-1. **Analyze Task**: Understands the user's query and formulates the current task
+1.  **Analyze Task**: Understands the user's query and formulates the current task.
-2. **Search Tools**: Uses UTCP to find relevant tools for the task
+2.  **Search Tools**: Uses UTCP to find relevant tools for the task.
-3. **Decide Action**: Determines whether to call tools or respond directly
+3.  **Decide Action**: Determines whether to call tools or respond directly.
-4. **Execute Tools**: Calls the selected tool with appropriate arguments
+4.  **Execute Tools**: Calls the selected tool with appropriate arguments.
-5. **Respond**: Formats and returns the final response to the user
+5.  **Respond**: Formats and returns the final response to the user.

 ```mermaid
 graph TD